ColonelPan1k/emacs-config/README.md

 - Properly configure source blocks and add shortcuts for different programming languages
 - Edit emacs lock file handling so it doesn't keep freaking out FastAPI
+- Add support for python and typescript autocomplete, auto-linting

 ## Things left to do

 - Learn and configure magit
   - Move zsh git aliases to magit (things like gsb, gcmsg, etc)
-- Find a python autocomplete framework that works and isn't slow
+- ~~Find a python autocomplete framework that works and isn't slow~~
 - Anything else that pops up and needs a quick fix
 - Properly learn emacs lisp